 - Don't call them cultists.

 - This is equivalent to name-calling.
-It is one thing to write an article about cults and provide a list of various groups, but it is another thing to look some in the face you trying to witness to call them cultists.
+It is one thing to write an article about cults and provide a list of various groups, but it is another thing to look some in the face you are trying to witness to and call them cultists.
 It puts up walls and breaks down communication.

 - Don't call them satanists.